alexharri/bitset-mut/README.md

 </h1>

 <p align="center">
-  A highly performant bit set implementation, with a nice-to-use interface.
+  A highly performant JavaScript bit set, with a nice-to-use interface.
 </p>

 ---